emilsvennesson/bokhajen/README.md

 ## External data and APIs
 To store users we are using Firebase Authentication API and extending upon that using Firebase Firestore to store additional user data.
 For fetching books from Chalmers Store Library we are using Cremona.
 We are also using Firestore for handling book ads.

+## Installation and Setup Instructions
+  OBS!
+In order to start the application you need to be inside /app directory in the repository.

+  Installation:
+  `npm install`

+  Test:
+  `npm test`

+  To Start Server:
+  `npm start`

+  To Visit App:
+  `localhost:3000`

 ## Group Members